 Deutsche Telekom dropped 1 percent to 8.32 euros as of 9:27 a.m. in Frankfurt.

-AT&T (T)’s $39 billion bid for T-Mobile collapsed in December because of regulatory opposition.
+AT&T (T:US)’s $39 billion bid for T-Mobile collapsed in December because of regulatory opposition.
 Even as it aims to offload the towers, T-Mobile’s German parent is stepping up investments in the division.
 Deutsche Telekom plans to boost U.S. network spending by $1.4 billion over two years in a race to upgrade equipment and bring faster connections to smartphones.

 T-Mobile lost 1.65 million contract customers last year, a slump that’s prompting it to make cutbacks.
 The company said last month that it plans to trim 900 jobs.
 It’s also eliminating 1,900 jobs by closing seven call centers.